Uvacoder/lawncare/src/pages/page/suttoncourtenay.md

 categories:
   - project
 ---
-These are the results of our lawn care service at a client in Sutton Courtenay
+These are the results of our lawn care service at a client in Sutton Courtenay.